M (1931 film): Reassessment

-In later years, the film received widespread critical praise and holds an approval rating of 100% on Rotten Tomatoes based on 65 reviews, with an average rating of 9.30/10.
+In later years, the film received widespread critical praise and holds an approval rating of 100% on Rotten Tomatoes based on 63 reviews, with an average rating of 9.30/10.
 The site's critics consensus reads: "A landmark psychological thriller with arresting images, deep thoughts on modern society, and Peter Lorre in his finest performance."

 Marc Savlov of Austin Chronicle awarded the film five out of five stars, calling it, "One of the greatest of all German Expressionistic films".
 Savlov praised the film's cinematography, the use of sound and Lorre's performance.
 In 1997, critic Roger Ebert added M to his "Great Movies" list.
 He proposed Lang's limited use of dialogue was a critical factor in the film's success, in contrast with many early sound films which "felt they had to talk all the time".
 Ebert also argued the film's characters, nearly all grotesques, embodied Lang's distaste for his adopted homeland: "What I sense is that Lang hated the people around him, hated Nazism, and hated Germany for permitting it."

-In 2015, Taste of Cinema ranked the film 18th among the "30 Great Psychopath Movies That Are Worth Your Time", and in 2024 Paste ranked the character 1st among "the best portrayals of cinematic sociopaths".
+In 2015, Taste of Cinema ranked the film 18th among the "30 Great Psychopath Movies That Are Worth Your Time", and in 2024 Paste ranked the character of Beckert 1st among "the best portrayals of cinematic sociopaths".